 PLAN FUN ACTIVITIES AND MAKE A POSITIVE IMPACT WITHIN THE PROJECTS IN CAPE TOWN

-USE WEEKENDS TO HEAD ON SAFARI, CLIMB TABLE MOUNTAIN OR INDULGE IN WINE TASTING
+USE WEEKENDS TO HEAD ON SAFARI, CLIMB TABLE MOUNTAIN OR GO WINE TASTING

 BACKGROUND TO THE CHILDCARE PROGRAM